Reviews

 • Secure team sharing with custom permissions

-Cons: Upload speeds below average in testing · Smaller integration ecosystem than Dropbox
+Cons: Below-average upload speeds · Smaller integration ecosystem than Dropbox

 Best for: Teams and businesses that need zero-knowledge encrypted storage with collaboration features.

-Dropbox’s 2GB free plan is embarrassingly small in 2026.
-But for professionals and teams who need the most reliable sync engine, integrations with 750+ apps (Slack, Zoom, Salesforce), and the most polished desktop client — Dropbox is still the gold standard.
+Dropbox's 2GB free plan is embarrassingly small in 2026, and it's now capped at three linked devices.
+But for professionals and teams who need the most reliable sync engine, deep third-party integrations (Slack, Zoom, Salesforce), and the most polished desktop client, Dropbox is still the benchmark.
 Dropbox Replay for video review and Capture for screen recording make it uniquely useful for creative teams.

 What it's great at: